-This annual report consists of four parts: Management's Discussion and Analysis (this section), the Basic Financial Statements, and Required Supplementary Information.
+This annual report consists of three parts: Management's Discussion and Analysis (this section), the Basic Financial Statements, and Required Supplementary Information.
 The Basic Financial Statements include two kinds of statements that present different views of the District:

-- The first two statements, the Statement of Net Position and the Statement of Activities, are district-wide financial statements that provide both short-term and long-term information about the District's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the district-wide statements. - Governmental funds statements tell how basic services such as regular and special education were financed in the short term as well as what remains for future spending. - Fiduciary funds statements provide information about the financial relationships in which the District acts solely as a trustee or agent for the benefit of others.
-The District has no fiduciary funds.
+- The first two statements, the Statement of Net Position, and the Statement of Activities, are district-wide financial statements that provide both short-term and long-term information about the District's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the district-wide statements. - Governmental funds statements tell how basic services such as regular and special education were financed in the short term as well as what remains for future spending.